Africa Leadership Accelerator FAQs

 • Be a citizen of Malawi, Rwanda, Uganda, or Zambia.

-• Be currently employed full-time in a non-clinical public health role for at least six months at the time of application.
+• Be currently employed full-time in a non-clinical public health role for at least 3 months at the time of application.

 • Be currently employed by a public health organization operating in Malawi, Rwanda, Uganda, or Zambia and has expressed written support for your participation in the program.

-• There are no specific education or training requirements to be eligible for participation.
+There are no specific education or training requirements to be eligible for participation; however, fluency in English is necessary since all instructions will be given in English.

 Yes!
 The fellowship program is designed to be done alongside your full-time position.
 It is an eligibility requirement to be in a full-time, non-clinical public health role when applying.
 The program content is designed for real-world application, and workshops and learnings will take place during your work day.
 We encourage you to have a conversation with your supervisor to see if the fellowship is the right fit for you.
 You will need a recommendation from your supervisor to qualify.